 Free Consultation:

-DUI offenses in Pennsylvania involving a controlled substance, such as marijuana, are subject to the highest penalties possible.
-The range of penalties that can be imposed on a defendant are contingent on the existence of prior DUI convictions, if any.
+DUI offenses in Pennsylvania involving a controlled substance such as marijuana are subject to the highest penalties possible.
+The range of penalties that can be imposed on a defendant is contingent on the existence of prior DUI convictions, if any.

 For a conviction, under 75 Pa.C.S. §3802(d), the following mandatory minimum penalties apply: